kamranmuazzam/uloom/documents/questionbank/surgery/I/solved.typ

 #a[Supracondylar fracture of the humerus]
 #q[Mention the investigation for diagnosis with it's expected findings.]
 #a[
-X‑ray of elbow — Anteroposterior (AP) and lateral views.
+X-ray of elbow — Anteroposterior (AP) and lateral views.

 Expected Findings:

 - Fracture line across the supracondylar region of distal humerus (just above the condyles).
 - Posterior displacement of the distal fragment (extension type).
-- Anterior humeral line (on lateral X‑ray) does not pass through the middle of the capitellum (normally it should).
+- Anterior humeral line (on lateral X-ray) does not pass through the middle of the capitellum (normally it should).
 - Fat pad (sail) sign may be seen due to joint effusion.
 ]
 #q[How will you recognize and manage immediate complications?]